Last updated 3 December 2018

 - aggravated supply of a sch 2 drug to a minor under 16 years—25 years imprisonment.

-Under the same Act, penalties applying to the supply of dangerous drugs to minors aged between 16 and 18 remain unchanged:
+The penalties applying to the supply of dangerous drugs to children aged between 16 and 18 years are:

 - aggravated supply of a sch 1 drug to a minor aged 16 to 18 years—25 years imprisonment